-So, when I say a hearty FUCK YOU to Hills-alum Stephanie Pratt after the body-shaming bullshit she pulled this week, I’m not saying it as a rabid “Speidi” fan.
-I know almost nothing about them.
+I want to say a hearty FUCK YOU to Hills-alum Stephanie Pratt after the body-shaming bullshit she pulled this week, and I need you to know that I’m not saying it as a rabid “Speidi” fan.
+I haven’t kept up with their lives after The Hills.
 They might be the embodiment of the giving spirit of Mother Teresa or they might really suck.
-I don’t know, and I’m not going to spend my time figuring it out because that information is irrelevant to me.
+It doesn’t change my opinion on the latest situation that has caught the attention of nearly everyone with an Instagram account.

 I’m repulsed by Stephanie Pratt’s display of assholery.

 It’s not because of who she directed her venom to, but because I am a decent human being who just can’t stand by and watch body shame happen without speaking up.
 Ever.
 No matter who it’s directed at.